 We looked at programs such as these and decided that our curriculum is more in line with STEM education with a course from each discipline.
 This is a stronger approach which gives teachers math, science, engineering and technology content taught by experts along with strategies for integrating them into their classrooms to encourage STEM learning.
-Unfortunately, while there are many universities that offer STEM Certificates for teachers, there are no established standards to align our curriculum.
-We, instead, examined other institutions' curricula and aligned ours to these existing certificates.
+Unfortunately, while there are many universities that offer STEM Certificates for teachers, there are no established standards for the curriculum.
+We instead examined other institutions' curricula and aligned ours to these existing certificates.